chameleon-ai/webm-for-4chan/README.md

 ### Smart Mono Mixdown
 In an effort to reduce file size, audio analysis will be run that compares the two channels (if the input is stereo).
 If the channels are substantially identical, the audio will be mixed down to mono and the audio bitrate reduced.
 Further analysis will be run at different bitrates (from 80kbps to 32kbps) and if the audio quality hasn't substantially degraded, the bitrate will be reduced further.
 For inputs that are mostly talking and don't require high dynamic range, this can result in very low bitrates and thus very low audio sizes.

+### Transcript, Translate, and Find
+- `--transcript` will run whisper transcription.
+An .srt subtitle file will be generated with the transcript and the subtitles will be burned-in.
+  - `--no_burn_in` will disable transcript burn-in, only producing the .srt file
+  - `--language` explicitly specifies the transcript language, i.e. `--language ja` will make sure that it tries to interpret the source as Japanese.
+I'm not sure which languages work, I've only tested English and Japanese.
+The model used is whisper-large-v3-turbo, so refer to the model card for supported languages.
+  - `--uvr` will run a first pass of Ultimate Vocal Remover, then put transcribe the vocal segment.
+Usually you don't have to bother with this.
+- `--find` will search the transcript for all instances of a matching string, i.e. `--find the` will return all instances of 'the' and splice a video with all instances of the word together.
+- `--translate` will run the transcript through Google translate.
+There is no need to specify `--transcript` in this case.
+  - It will burn-in the translated subtitles by default.
+Disable this with `--no_burn_in`
+- Note that `--dry_run` will still do all the above steps.
+A dry run only skips the last step of webm encoding.

 ### Vocal Trim
 - The `--vocal_trim` flag will run Ultimate Vocal Remover on the audio track and then split the video on silence detected in the vocal track.